 What is VAST?

-Founded almost 50 years ago, VAST is responsible for the organization of the sport of snowmobiling, maintaining and grooming over 4,700 miles of trails.
+Founded 50 years ago, VAST is responsible for the organization of the sport of snowmobiling, maintaining and grooming over 4,700 miles of trails in Vermont.
 One of the oldest snowmobiling organizations in the U.S., VAST is a non-profit 501-c-3 orginization that includes 127 clubs statewide, with over 24,000 members combined.
 The clubs and their steadfast volunteers, and the landowners that allow riders to cross their land are the backbone of the organization.

 The Board of Directors